vadmkp/AT93C56Tests/README.md

 Link with image:
 [![Logo PNG not found](https://archirama.smcloud.net/s/photos/t/2663/google_562.jpg "Google's Homepage")](https://www.google.com)

-*Unfortunetly can not be open in new tab*
+*Unfortunetly can not be open in new tab.
+Markdown not suport it.*